 The Post-Baccalaureate Admissions Committee will conduct interviews with selected applicants in the spring of the matriculating year.
 Five participants and a list of alternates will be selected.
 Selected participants will be notified by letter.

 All documents are to be submitted to the Health Sciences Multicultural and Community Affairs Office (HS-MACA).
 See contact information above.
-The deadline for the receipt of all application materials in the HS-MACA Office at the close of business (4:30 p.m.
-CT) on January 28, 2019.
+We are now accepting applications for the 2022-2023 academic year.

 Diagnostic Summer Session